FAQs

 While this program is designed to address the nation’s shortage of qualified nursing faculty, PhD-prepared nurses are employed in a wide variety of settings, including health care systems, corporations offering health-care products and services, research institutions, government agencies as well as their own businesses.

+Full-time students in the traditional program should be able to complete course work in just over two years.
 Part-time students can complete course work in three years.
-Completion of the dissertation requirement will probably take an additional two years but may be less.
+Completion of the dissertation requirement will take an additional two to three years depending on the student's chosen research topic.

 The FCN PhD Program has 46 semester credits of coursework.
 Following completion of these 46 credits, students enroll in Dissertation Continuation, which is a 3-credit semester course.
 Students can expect to enroll in at least